JuanRosero97/categories-mern/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 #### Example:
 Clone this repository.
-You will need `node`, `npm` and `MongoDB Community Server` installed globally on your machine.
+You will need `MongoDB Community Server`, `Express.js`, `React` and `Node.js` installed globally on your machine.

 ## Installation: